 Sometimes I think that maybe, just maybe, I have a small sweet potato obsession.

 But I know you need another sweet potato recipe before the summer hits.

 Sweet Potato Cookies are a super soft, almost cake-like cookie.

 In fact, in a lot of ways they remind me of my Gingerbread Cake Cookies recipe.
 In some other ways, they remind me of lovely little muffin tops (as in the top of the pastry, not what hangs over the top of your jeans).

-To be honest, the recipe reads a lot more like a muffin recipe than a cookie recipe, but I am going to choose to call these cookies anyway, although you could certainly call them muffin tops if it helps you justify eating them for breakfast…
+Even those Sweet Potato Cookies are super similar to muffins, I am going to choose to call them cookies anyway.
+Although you could certainly call them muffin tops if it helps you justify eating them for breakfast…

 - 1 cup cooked, mashed sweet potato